 If you are implementing the PLC process and tears or conflict emerge, that might very well be a sign that deep levels of emotion are being accessed and some old wounds are being addressed.
 And that might very well be the first step toward your PLC family getting close, getting real, and then getting really strategic about the PLC process and the results you can achieve.

 New PLC book coming from Dr. Reason in early 2019!
-Stay tuned for Living PLCs: Journeys Inside, Outside, and Straight to the Heart.
+Stay tuned for Inside PLCs: Your Guided Tour Through One District’s Successes, Challenges, and Celebrations.

 DuFour, R. & Reason, C. (2015).
 Professional learning communities at work and virtual collaboration: On the tipping point of transformation.
 Bloomington, IN: Solution Tree Press.